 He took over as chief operating officer in March this year, an appointment widely seen as making him the heir apparent to the CEO’s chair.

-He joined Ford’s board in 2013 and helped to create its Smart Mobility division.
+Hackett joined Ford’s board in 2013 and helped to create its Smart Mobility division.
 He became CEO in 2017 when the board fired Mark Fields.

-During his reign, Ford became the first American automaker to definitively abandon classic sedan, hatch, and wagon body styles in its home market in favour of crossovers, SUVs and pickup trucks.
+Since taking the reins at Ford, he has made the Blue Oval the first American automaker to definitively abandon classic sedan, hatch, and wagon body styles in its home market in favour of crossovers, SUVs and pickup trucks.

 Ford and Volkswagen have also begun an alliance centred around the joint development of commercial vans, and the Ranger and Amarok utes.
 Additionally Volkswagen has bought into self-driving technology firm Argo AI, and Ford will use Volkswagen’s MEB platform a European electric vehicle.